-- Receives and collates COVID-19 case reports from First Line Supervisors within their Department. - Conducts contact tracing activities when a COVID-19 case is reported within the Department. - Immediately reports all COVID-19 cases from County employees, independent contractors, and Non-County employers to: - Risk Management: - For all COVID-19 cases, complete the COVID-19 Positive Test Report Form and immediately forward it via email to RepEECOVID@riskm.cccounty.us or via eFAX at (925) 316-1308. - NOTE: Notifications of positive cases must be made within 1 business day of Department knowledge, so these reports must be submitted to Risk Management immediately upon Department knowledge. - In addition to completing the Report Form above, for industrial (work-related) COVID-19 cases provide the employee with the DWC-1 Form by First Class mail and complete the Supervisor's First Report of Injury (AK-30) and send the claim to the Workers' Compensation Unit in Risk Management within 24 hours of Department knowledge. - Health Services Contact Tracing: - Follow the steps in the CC Health guidance for businesses - Complete the California Connected SPOT Business Intake Form.
+- Receives and collates COVID-19 case reports from First Line Supervisors within their Department and follows all the required steps in Attachment 9. - Conducts contact tracing activities when a COVID-19 case is reported within the Department. - Immediately reports all COVID-19 cases from County employees, independent contractors, and Non-County employers to: - Risk Management: - For all COVID-19 cases, complete the COVID-19 Positive Test Report Form and immediately forward it via email to RepEECOVID@riskm.cccounty.us. - NOTE: Notifications of positive cases must be made within 1 business day of Department knowledge, so these reports must be submitted to Risk Management immediately upon Department knowledge. - In addition to completing the Report Form above, for industrial (work-related) COVID-19 cases provide the employee with the DWC-1 Form by First Class mail and complete the Supervisor's First Report of Injury (AK-30) and send the claim to the Workers' Compensation Unit in Risk Management within 24 hours of Department knowledge. - Health Services Contact Tracing: - Follow the steps in the CC Health guidance for businesses - Complete the California Connected SPOT Business Intake Form.

-- Independent Contractors, Volunteers, and Other Employers in the affected workplace. - Coordinates with departmental Safety Coordinators and First Line Supervisors to immediately investigate possible workplace related factors and conditions using the County Incident Investigation Form to determine what contributed to the risk of COVID-19 exposure and take corrective actions to reduce exposure to COVID-19 hazards. - Determines when the number of reported COVID-19 cases creates an outbreak (3 cases within 14 days) or a major outbreak (20 cases within 30 days). - Reports within 48 hours to Public Health and Risk Management when COVID-19 cases have created an outbreak or major outbreak at a workplace. - Coordinates COVID-19 testing when required due to outbreak conditions, or delegates coordination to Supervisor when appropriate. - Works with designated site managers or supervisors to gather site attendance information from screening methods for the purposes of reporting COVID-19 cases. - Maintains records of numbers of employees assigned at each workplace. - Maintains health information privacy when gathering information about symptoms, COVID-19 cases, contact tracing, and screening. - Coordinates employee leave and resumption of work duties for COVID-19 cases and identified contacts. - Provides information on benefits to which employees are entitled when they have been identified as having a potential COVID-19 exposure in the workplace. - Confers with Human Resources to address accommodation requests or concerns. - Provides staff with information on the Employee Assistance Program.
+- Independent Contractors, Volunteers, and Other Employers in the affected workplace. - May assist departmental Safety Coordinators and First Line Supervisors to immediately investigate possible workplace related factors and conditions using the County Incident Investigation Form to determine what contributed to the risk of COVID-19 exposure and take corrective actions to reduce exposure to COVID-19 hazards. - Determines when the number of reported COVID-19 cases creates an outbreak (3 cases within 14 days) or a major outbreak (20 cases within 30 days). - Reports within 48 hours to Public Health and Risk Management when COVID-19 cases have created an outbreak or major outbreak at a workplace. - Coordinates COVID-19 testing when required due to outbreak conditions, or delegates coordination to Supervisor when appropriate. - Works with designated site managers or supervisors to gather site attendance information from screening methods for the purposes of reporting COVID-19 cases. - Maintains records of numbers of employees assigned at each workplace. - Maintains health information privacy when gathering information about vaccination status, symptoms, COVID-19 cases, contact tracing, and screening. - Coordinates employee leave and resumption of work duties for COVID-19 cases and identified contacts. - Provides information on benefits to which employees are entitled when they have been identified as having a potential COVID-19 exposure in the workplace. - Maintains records of vaccination proof or exemption on all departmental employees and notifies supervisors of their direct report status. - Confers with Human Resources to address accommodation requests, vaccination exemption requests, or other related concerns. - Provides staff with information on the Employee Assistance Program.